 6. Confessing will hurt your partner too

-Think about it: Do you want desperately want to confess because you think it’ll ease that giant ball of guilt in your gut?
+Think about it: Do you desperately want to confess because you think it’ll ease that giant ball of guilt in your gut?
 Are you tired of carrying the burden alone and wondering how to forgive yourself for hurting your spouse when they don’t know it?
 Maybe it would be easier to forgive yourself if they knew.
 The thing is, making it easier for yourself isn’t really what you’re trying to achieve here.

 You’re here to do the work and forgive yourself so that you can be better.
-If you were to confess to your partner, think about how it would make them feel?
+If you were to confess to your partner, think about how it would make them feel.
 Do they deserve to carry around the trust issues and constant suspicion of being in a relationship with someone who cheated?
 We don’t think so.

 7. Be proactive in changing yourself

 We’ve talked about how being sorry isn’t enough here.
-Underline that by realizing that you need to make active, proactive steps towards changing yourself and your outlook.
-Maybe you’re not an altogether terrible person, maybe you’re just human and you made a mistake, or several mistakes.
+Underline that by realizing that you need to make active, proactive steps toward changing yourself and your outlook.
+Maybe you’re not an altogether terrible person, maybe you’re just human and you made a mistake or several mistakes.
 Now you feel rotten about being a cheating husband or wife and you don’t want your relationship to be destroyed over it.
 So, what do you plan to do about it, other than feeling terrible?

 Gopa elaborates, “Being invested in a relationship means one needs to work on their end of the relationship.
 Every relationship comes with challenges.
 If, post cheating, you realize you have made a grave mistake, then the onus is definitely on you to work on yourself so that you can see yourself in a positive light.
-I had a client who left her husband to live in with her boyfriend but she lost custody of her daughter.
-Since then, she has learned to be a better co-parent and take action on how her decisions impacted her and her daughter’s lives.
+I had a client who left her husband for her affair partner but she couldn’t get sole custody of her daughter.
+Since then, she has learned to be a better co-parent and make decisions keeping in mind how they’d impacted her and her daughter’s lives.
 Until one takes responsibility and chooses to change one’s life for the better, not much will change in the relationship.”

 8. Understand what was missing in your relationship

 It’s possible that you strayed into an affair because your relationship isn’t what you want or what you expected.
-Maybe you were attracted to someone who shares your interest in the stock market or your love for old movies in a way your partner doesn’t.
+Maybe you were attracted to someone who shares your interest in rock climbing or your love for old movies in a way your partner doesn’t.
 It’s tough to acknowledge that your existing relationship might not be exactly what you wanted and that your way of dealing with it was to cheat.

 To forgive yourself for cheating and not telling isn’t easy.
 You’re carrying a lot of negative feelings and it’s possible they will spill over into other aspects of your life too.
 It’s also a fine balance between taking full accountability for your actions and constantly punishing yourself for what you did.
 You’ll also need to make the decision of whether you want to continue with your marriage or relationship, or if your cheating was just one symptom of several underlying problems in the relationship.

 Whatever it is, you’ll be carrying much of the burden alone, unless you decide to seek professional help.
 While you’re dealing with all of this, you’ll also need to maintain some semblance of normalcy around your partner and family.
 It’s a lot to take and you’ll have days where you’ll think it would be so much easier to come clean and tell your partner.
 Remind yourself that with time, you will move on, and hopefully be happier and healthier both as a person and as a partner.
 Let that be your goal, stand strong in your resolve, and be kind to yourself without giving in to self-pity.
 Good luck!